-- [OPTIONAL] Model information: File address of the ML model(s) that the NWDAF is currently using for the analytics.
+- Model information: File address of the ML model(s) that the NWDAF is currently using for the analytics.

-- [OPTIONAL] Model provider NWDAF ID(s): Instance ID(s) of the ML model provider NWDAF(s) from which the consumer NWDAF currently subscribes to the ML model information used for the analytics.
+- Model provider NWDAF ID(s): Instance ID(s) of the ML model provider NWDAF(s) from which the consumer NWDAF currently subscribes to the ML model information used for the analytics.